jump-dev/Dualization.jl/docs/src/manual.md

 |    `VectorAffineFunction`    |    `PowerCone`    |
 |    `VectorAffineFunction`    |    `DualPowerCone`    |

-Note that some constraints can be bridged (add link) to constraints in this list.
+Note that some of MOI constraints can be bridged, see [Bridges](http://www.juliaopt.org/MathOptInterface.jl/stable/apireference/#Bridges-1), to constraints in this list.

 ## Supported objective functions